Evidence & Case Studies

 ToneLogs are EPI’s foundational analytical output.

-Each message is analyzed within its relational context, allowing dynamics that are often felt immediately- but rarely named clearly- to become visible and interpretable.
+Each message is analyzed within its relational context, allowing patterns that are often felt immediately—but rarely documented clearly—to become visible.

 What matters is not a single message—but what repeats, shifts, or escalates across time.